chase-seibert/blog/_posts/2022-09-27-create-a-strategy.md

 next-generation operating system
 ```

-In the following years, Apple release the G3 Mac (1998), which had a radically delightful design aesthetic.
+In the following years, Apple released the G3 Mac (1998), which had a radically delightful design aesthetic.
 It was a hit with the market.
 It released the iPod (2001), which was the first product in the category to be successful, due to a combination of excellent design and brand loyalty.
 Apple also released Mac OSX (2001), a technically innovative and aesthetically beautiful operating system.
 None of these product decisions were obvious at the time, but together they comprised a series of market hits that continued though the iPhone (2007), and turned the company around.
+Apple was successful because they focused, and they executed.

 # What is Strategy?

-Let's break down this strategy, using [Good Strategy Bad Strategy: The Difference and Why It Matters](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239).
+Let's break down this strategy, using the format in the Rumelt book.
 The hypothetical Apple strategy is a short, written document that diagnosis the problem, defines how the company will focus efforts, and contains specific actions.
 This matches Rumelt's definition of a good strategy:

-> The kernel of a strategy contains three elements: a diagnosis, a guiding policy, and coherent action.
+> The kernel of a strategy contains three elements: a diagnosis, a guiding policy, and coherent action. -- [Good Strategy Bad Strategy: The Difference and Why It Matters](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239)

 # ![](/blog/images/strategy1.png)